Contents of this page:

 - A recent photograph.

 Admission is normally granted on the basis of these credentials alone.
-However the seminary may require a personal interview with the applicant, an entrance exam, the Graduate Record Examination, or a psychological or aptitude test.
+However the seminary may require a personal interview with the applicant, an entrance exam, the Graduate Record Examination, background checks, or a psychological or aptitude test.

 Any admitted student who defers enrollment more than one year beyond the initial entrance date must submit another completed application form, the application fee, and other material that may be requested by the Director of Admissions.